BeingTomGreen/IP-User-Location/README.md

-# IP Info
+# IP User Location

-A basic PHP wrapper for integrating IP based user location detection into your application.
+A basic PHP wrapper for adding IP based user location detection into your application.

 ## Methods